mlaursen/react-md/packages/transition/README.md

 The source code of this package can be found at: https://github.com/mlaursen/react-md/tree/next/packages/transition

-> NOTE: While react-md is in a pre-release stage, all SCSS variables, mixins, and functions will use a `rmd` prefix instead of the normal `md` prefix.
-This is so that you can have both the v1 and v2 versions working together.
-When v2 is finally released, the prefixes will switch back to `md`.

 <!-- TOC_START -->
 ## Table of Contents
 - [Installation](#installation)